DIAGNijmegen/website-content/content/pages/projects/subsolid_nodule_segmentation.md

 Class imbalance issue needs to be addressed since solid nodule will be more frequent when dealing with all nodule type. nnUNet cannot handle extreme class imbalance and would not produce good results when the dataset for all nodule type will be merged.

+The final [thesis](https://drive.google.com/file/d/1hME7WopZpHm_Cu5srWs_IyWGGBtoro0B/view?usp=sharing) report has more details about the project and experiments performed.

+An interactive demo is accessible via Grand-Challenge:
+<a href="https://grand-challenge.org/algorithms/subsolid-nodule-segmentation/" class="btn btn-primary btn-lg my-3">Try out the algorithm</a>

 The code for the project repository can be found [GitHub Repository](https://github.com/DIAGNijmegen/bodyct-subsolid-nodule-segm)